Master of Science in Speech Language Pathology

 MSLP 5012.
 Cognition and Communicative Disorders.
 3 Credit Hours.

-This course examines normal cognition and impacts from aging, dementia, and a traumatic brain injury on cognitive communication.
-Both assessment and management of communication disorders arising from these conditions are addressed.
+This course examines normal cognition and the impacts of aging, dementia, and traumatic brain injury on cognitive communication.
+It addresses the assessment and management of communication disorders arising from these conditions.

 MSLP 5013.
 Voice and Resonance Disorders.
 3 Credit Hours.

-This course examines the acoustic, perceptual, and physiological dimensions of normal and abnormal voice and resonance.
-For voice disorders, differential diagnosis and management of hyperfunctional, psychogenic, and organic voice disorders are addressed.
-For resonance disorders, the course addresses embryology, anatomy, and physiology of normal and abnormal development of orofacial structures, cleft-palate and craniofacial anomalies associated with various syndromes and the effects on speech, hearing, and language development.
+This course examines the acoustic, perceptual, and physiological parameters in normal and abnormal voice production and resonance.
+It addresses the differential diagnosis and management of hyperfunctional, psychogenic, and organic voice disorders.
+For resonance disorders, the course addresses embryology, anatomy, and physiology of normal and abnormal development of orofacial structures, cleft-palate and craniofacial anomalies in various syndromes, and their effects on speech, hearing, and language function.

 MSLP 5014.
 Fluency Disorders: Theory and Practice.
 3 Credit Hours.

 This course addresses childhood-onset and adult-onset fluency disorders.
-Content areas include identification of typical and atypical dysfluency in children, determination of various linguistic, developmental, physiological and psychological aspects associated with developmental stuttering, and differential diagnosis of adult-onset neurogenic and psychogenic stuttering.
-Anatomical and functional changes associated with fluent and stuttered Speech in recent neuroimaging studies are reviewed, and evidence-based treatment approaches are discussed.
+Content areas include the identification of typical and atypical dysfluency in children, the determination of various linguistic, developmental, physiological, and psychological aspects associated with developmental stuttering, and differential diagnosis of adult-onset neurogenic and psychogenic stuttering.
+Anatomical and functional changes in neuroimaging studies associated with fluent and stuttered speech are reviewed, and evidence-based treatment approaches are discussed.

 MSLP 5015.
 Speech-Language Pathology Practicum 1.
 4 Credit Hours.

-This is a clinical practicum designed to help beginning student clinicians meet the American Speech-Language Hearing Association's (ASHA) required number of clinical hours in different practicum settings.
-The clinic coordinator is responsible for procuring appropriate placements to best match the needs between students and clinical practicum sites.
+This clinical practicum is designed to help beginning student clinicians meet the American Speech-Language-Hearing Association's (ASHA) required number of clinical hours in different practicum settings.
+The clinic coordinator is responsible for procuring appropriate placements to best match students needs with clinical practicum sites.
 Practicum settings may include hospitals, medical centers/clinics, rehabilitation centers, nursing homes, public and private schools, special needs schools, charter schools, and private practices.
-Prerequisites: MSLP 5005, MSLP 5010.
+Prerequisites: MSLP 5005 and MSLP 5010.

 MSLP 6000.
 Augmentative and Alternative Communication.
 2 Credit Hours.